 Sr. No. Observations of the Practicing Company Secretary in the previous reports Observations made in the secretarial compliance report for the year ended 2020 Actions taken by the listed entity, if any Comments of the Practicing Company Secretary on the actions taken by the listed entity 1.
-Company disclosure under Regulation 30(6) of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 dated July 11, 2019 regarding revision in credit rating vide CARE letter dated July 8, 2019 was delayed. reporting.
-Compliance carried out and detailed reasoning for delayed filing was furnished.
-No further action required.
+Company disclosure under Regulation 30(6) of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 dated July 11, 2019 regarding revision in credit rating vide CARE letter dated July 8, 2019 was delayed. reporting. ' No further action required.

-For Jayant Gupta & AssociatesCompany Secretaries
+For Jayant Gupta & Associates

+Company Secretaries